shaikho/promomailer/README.md

 2. After compiling, you can run the application using the Maven exec plugin:bashCopy codemvn exec:java -Dexec.mainClass=com.promomailer.MicroserviceAppThis will start the server, and you can access the endpoints as described in the API documentation.

-### API Documentation

-The Swagger UI is available for interacting with the API.
-You can access it at:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   bashCopy codehttp://localhost:4567/swagger   `

 ### Deploying the Application

 To deploy the application, follow these steps: